 This is why stakeholders in B2B ecommerce need to invest in an enterprise resource planning (ERP) solution—a critical infrastructure designed to make day-to-day operations much more efficient.
 From inventory management to finance and accounting, an ERP system handles a large chunk of core processes that, in essence, keep an enterprise-level ecommerce platform running.

 At its core, the ERP system is integral in solving unique business problems.
 To illustrate this point further, here are some reasons why ERP system integration should be among the top priorities of those looking to thrive in an increasingly digitized B2B ecommerce landscape.

 Allows Synchronized Data Collection and Management

-Being in the B2B business means handling some of the most sensitive data companies have.
+Being in B2B ecommerce means handling some of the most sensitive data companies have.
 With this, ecommerce platforms need to take that data well through safe and systematic data management tools.
-With an efficient ERP system’s consolidated database, ecommerce platforms can effectively manage critical business data such as customer information, addresses, and order details.
+With an efficient ERP system's consolidated database, ecommerce platforms can effectively manage critical business data such as customer information, addresses, and order details.

 More than just a means to centralize data, ERP solutions are also helpful in synchronizing that data across systems.
 For instance, a company's order details can be communicated from the ecommerce platform to the ERP system, which then uses that information to update inventory.
 Having the capability of an integrated, large-scale data management system will be handy for things like bulk orders or something specialized, such as customer-specific price modifications.
 Having a single system handle these critical data and processes also lightens the burden for IT teams, who no longer have to worry about frequent maintenance and feature installation needs.